r-cbb/RedditSettingsBot/README.md

 - `requirements.txt`: Current Dependencies
 - `scorebot_config`: Downloaded from https://www.reddit.com/r/CollegeBasketball/wiki/config_scorebot.
 Requirements of usual changes.
 - `sidebar.py`: Main script ran.
 Normally ran every 3 minutes during the season.
-- `sidebar_tournament`: Old script ran during tournament time.
-Likely will be deleted.

 - `top25post.py:`: Posts the top 25 on a post when pulled.
 - `top25update.py`: Updates the top 25 log weekly.
 Limits pulls to only once a week.

 - `data/headerranking.txt`: Storage of top 25 header
-- `data/headerranking_tournament.txt`: Old Storage of top 25 header.
-Likely will be deleted.
 - `data/nond1_list.txt`: Used when wanting to verify if a team is missing.
 Commented out in sidebar.py
 - `data/ranking.txt`: Storage Location of /r/collegebasketball Rankings
 - `data/team_list.txt`: List of teams with their ESPN tean name, flair, cbbpoll.com name, and Kenpom name.